Rigorous results concerning the Holstein--Hubbard model: Introduction and results

 Here $\hat{f}(p)=\sum_{x\in \BbbZ^d} \ex^{-\im x\cdot p} f(x)$. \end{Thm} \begin{rem} {\rm (i) By direct computation, we have $\hat{U}_{\mathrm{eff}}(p)=\hat{U}(p)-2\hat{g}(p)^2/\omega_0$.

-(ii) This result is an extension of the Kubo-Kishi theorem \cite{KuboKishi} in the following way: (a) The electron-phonon interaction is taken into account. (b) Not only on-site but general Coulomb repulsion is considered.
+(ii) This result is an extension of the Kubo--Kishi theorem \cite{KuboKishi} in the following way: (a) The electron-phonon interaction is taken into account. (b) Not only on-site but general Coulomb repulsion is considered.

-(iii) In a companion paper \cite{Miyao3}, we obtain a similar bound of the Hubbard model coupled to the quantized radiation field. $\diamondsuit$ } \end{rem}
+(iii) In a companion paper \cite{Miyao3}, we obtain a similar bound on the Hubbard model coupled to a quantized radiation field. $\diamondsuit$ } \end{rem}